Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Hardcore-gluon qudit model with Background charges

 \subsection{Particle populations}

-Within this dressed-site basis, we can still easily measure different particle density operators, which yield information about the physical processes occurring during the dynamics.
+Within this dressed-site basis, we can still easily measure various particle-density operators, which yield information about the physical processes occurring during the dynamics.
 In particular, we can define:

 where $\hat{\rho}_{\site}^{[0]}$, $\hat{\rho}_{\site}^{[1]}$, and $\hat{\rho}_{\site}^{[2]}$ measure the single-site zero, one, and double occupancy respectively.
-Correspondingly, within the adopted staggered fermion solution \cite{susskind1977lattice}, these local observables allow us to compute true-particle quantities like the average (anti-)baryon, meson, and vacuum densities defined in \cref{eq_population} of the main text, which explicitly read:
+Correspondingly, within the adopted staggered fermion solution \cite{Susskind1977LatticeFermions}, these single-site observables allow us to compute true-particle quantities like the average (anti-)baryon, meson, and vacuum densities defined in Eq.(8) of the main text, which explicitly read: